rse-ops/proposals/docs/_proposals/drafts/research-software-registry.md

  - an ability to create citation and credit trees for software.

 This is really the "pie in the sky" because the registry isn't just for metadata, but is a way to make using the software totally seamless.
-Select your software, get it insalled into a container, and go!
+Select your software, get it installed into a container, and go!
 But actually, if we design the registry intelligently, we can empower the deploying user to add whatever additional functionality they might want.
 E.g., a social media posting bot is a plugin you can install, a plugin that generates citations or graphs, or a builder/packager.
 It's up to the institution that deploys the registry.
 And I think if we did this right, we'd have social elements around it too - e.g., an annual "State of the Research Software Ecosystem" report and/or meetups to get people with similar software talking.
 And maybe if an institution is too small and can't deploy their own registry there could be a central one with a 'free tier."

 ### Research Software Engineers